out-of-cheese-error/the-way/README.md

 Usage: the-way [OPTIONS] <COMMAND>

 Commands:
-  new       Add a new code snippet cmd       Add a new shell snippet search    Fuzzy search to find a snippet and copy, edit or delete it sync      Sync snippets to a Gist list      Lists (optionally filtered) snippets import    Imports code snippets from JSON export    Saves (optionally filtered) snippets to JSON clear     Clears all data complete  Generate shell completions themes    Manage syntax highlighting themes config    Manage the-way data locations edit      Change snippet del       Delete snippet cp        Copy snippet to clipboard view      View snippet
+  new        Add a new code snippet cmd        Add a new shell snippet search     Fuzzy search to find a snippet and copy, edit or delete it sync       Sync snippets to a Gist list       Lists (optionally filtered) snippets import     Imports code snippets from JSON export     Saves (optionally filtered) snippets to JSON clear      Clears all data complete   Generate shell completions themes     Manage syntax highlighting themes config     Manage the-way data locations edit       Change snippet del        Delete snippet cp         Copy snippet to clipboard view       View snippet tags       Lists (optionally filtered) tags languages  Lists (optionally filtered) languages help       Print this message or the help of the given subcommand(s)

 Options:
   -c, --colorize  Force colorization even when not in TTY mode